AP not inclined to cut VAT on fuels | Business

 Two days ago, the Centre reduced the Excise Duty on petrol and diesel by Rs five and Rs 10 a litre respectively and asked the states to cut VAT to give more relief to consumers.

-Consequently, petrol price fell to about Rs 110 a litre and that of diesel to about Rs 97.
+Consequently, petrol price fell from Rs 115 to about Rs 110 a litre and that of diesel from Rs 107 to about Rs 97.

 Many states have followed the Centre’s advise and reduced VAT.